pcaversaccio/hardhat-project-template-ts/README.md

 This repository also includes the [Foundry](https://github.com/gakonst/foundry) toolkit.

-> If you need help getting started with Foundry, I recommend reading the [📖 Foundry Book][foundry-book].
+> If you need help getting started with Foundry, I recommend reading the [📖 Foundry Book](https://onbjerg.github.io/foundry-book).

 ### Dependencies